osm-oscar/oscar-web/README.md

-oscar-web: a simple webfront-end/backend based on liboscar
+Oscar-web is a simple search engine for OpenStreetMap based on liboscar.